ace0/cs642-hw3/README.md

 The password is representative of real-world passwords: something complex enough that the person that selected this password would consider using it for a website login, but easy enough to be memorable.

 **Hints**
-- The password is based on an underlying dictionary word.
+- The password is based on a dictionary word.
 - The password has a small number (not more than 4) of common transformations, all of which are simple character substitutions.
-(Think: changing capitalization, swapping symbols and numbers for letters like '@' for 'a', or '1' for 'i').
+(Think: changing capitalization,swapping symbols and numbers for letters like '@' for 'a', or '1' for 'i').
 - Knowing something about the real-world user associated with this password might help finding the underlying dictionary word.

 Find the password used to produce the challenge hash.
 Submit the code you used to solve the hash and add to `solutions.txt` the correct password and a description of how you found the correct password.